-The current crossings at Bodiam, and Newenden are closed for far longer than this and the network rail crossings at Robertsbridge and Mountfield last for many minutes-it seems highly implausible these new crossing will be able to achieve a feat quite impossible elsewhere on the existing line or nearby mainline.
+The current crossings at Bodiam, and Newenden are closed for far longer than this and the network rail crossings at Robertsbridge and Mountfield last for many minutes -it seems highly implausible these new crossing will be able to achieve a feat quite impossible elsewhere on the existing line or nearby mainline.

-Highways England state that any traffic tailback greater than 140m northwards on the A21 will cause unacceptable safety issues as the queues cross over the roundabout (about 110m north of the proposed crossing).
-With queues predicted to be between 265m and 1.8 miles long this issue will have a paralyzing affect: Southbound queues (the largest on busy weekends) could reach from the A21 level crossing into Hurst Green to the north on this basis.
-The RVR claim that the delays can be mitigated as the A21 is a busy road and one more delay would simply be "part of the norm", however as the major arterial route for both tourists and business into southeast Sussex it is of paramount importance that this road is kept clear.
+Highways England states that any traffic tailback greater than 140m northwards on the A21 will cause unacceptable safety issues as the queues cross over the roundabout (about 110m north of the proposed crossing).
+With queues predicted to be between 265m and 1.8 miles long this issue will have a paralyzing effect: Southbound queues (the largest on busy weekends) could reach from the A21 level crossing into Hurst Green to the north on this basis.
+Heading northbound on the A21, the traffic travelling down the bypass is usually travelling at speeds towards the national speed limit.
+There is a slight left-hand bend on the bypass which means that drivers cannot see straight down to the roundabout when heading north.
+It is a grave concern to me that traffic (particularly lorries) travelling north and downhill at this point at some speed is likely to have to brake significantly if there is unexpected stationary traffic queuing for the level crossing.
+It does not take a genius to work out the potential consequences of this emergency braking.

+The RVR claims that the delays can be mitigated as the A21 is a busy road and one more delay would simply be "part of the norm", however as the major arterial route for both tourists and business into southeast Sussex it is of paramount importance that this road is kept clear, and that the potential for accidents is kept to an absolute minimum.

 Frustrated drivers are highly likely to attempt a satnav advised diversion around the A21 through Robertsbridge, only to find the Northbridge Street level crossing impeding their route.
-This will then potentially cause significant traffic problems within the village -which is wny there is a bypass.
+This will then potentially cause significant traffic problems within the village; the reason why the bypass was constructed in the first place.